Jose Siri Preview, Player Props: Rays vs. Mariners

-Jose Siri, with a slugging percentage of .303 in his past 10 games -- including one home run -- will be in action for the Tampa Bay Rays against the Seattle Mariners, with George Kirby on the mound, September 8 at 6:40 PM ET.
+Jose Siri, with a slugging percentage of .417 in his past 10 games -- including one home run -- will be in action for the Tampa Bay Rays versus the Seattle Mariners, with Bryan Woo on the hill, September 9 at 4:05 PM ET.

-In his last game he had a one-hit performance (1-for-4) against the Red Sox.
+He collected two extra-base hits in his previous game (2-for-4 with a double and a triple) against the Mariners.

 Jose Siri Game Info & Props vs. the Mariners